Ganiu Ogungbe: Viljandi JK Tulevik

 After training off seasons with Viljandi JK Tulevik for couple of years, the management of the team approached yet again Atanda to sign with Viljandi in February 2021 and the two parties agreed on terms.
 Atanda gave an assist on his first game of the season and was chosen to team of the week.

 Pieta Hotspurs

 Atanda signed with Maltese Premier league Pieta Hotspurs team summer 2022, played a big role in the team as a leader.

 Sheikh Russel KC

 In October 2023, Ganiu Atanda Ogungbe joined Sheikh Russel KC, premier league football club in Bangladesh.
 The move marked a new chapter in Ogungbe's career as he brought his skills and experience to the team.
 During the 2023-2024 season, he scored 3 goals in 18 league matches and earned 2 Man of the Match titles, showcasing his impact on the field and becoming an important player for the club.

+Tartu Tammeka

+In 2025, Ogungbe joined Estonian Meistriliiga club Tartu JK Tammeka.
+The experienced central defender became an important part of the team’s back line, providing defensive stability and leadership throughout the season.
+Ogungbe made regular appearances in the Meistriliiga and contributed to the team’s performances with his experience from previous spells abroad.

+Odi Sports Club

+In December 2025, Ogungbe joined Maldivian Premier League club Odi Sports Club.
+During the club’s debut season in the Dhivehi Premier League, he became a regular starter in defence, contributing with his experience and leadership.
+Ogungbe helped Odi Sports Club finish as runners-up in the 2025–26 Dhivehi Premier League and win the 2026 President’s Cup, the first major trophy in the club’s history, following a penalty shootout victory over Maziya in the final.